Land use: Land cover monitoring and assessments

-Aral Sea

-The rapid decline of the Aral Sea is an example how local-scale land use and land change can have compounded impacts on regional climate systems, particularly when human activities heavily disrupt natural climatic cycles, how land change science can be used to map and study such changes.
-In 1960, the Aral Sea, located in Central Asia, was the world's fourth largest lake.
-However, a water diversion project, undertaken by the Soviet Union to irrigate arid plains in what is now Kazakhstan, Uzbekistan, and Turkmenistan, resulted in the Aral Sea losing 85% of its land cover and 90% of its volume.
-The loss of the Aral Sea has had a significant effect on human-environment interactions in the region, including the decimation of the sea's fishing industry and the salinization of agricultural lands by the wind-spread of dried sea salt beds.
-Additionally, scientists have been able to use technology such as NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) to track changes to the Aral Sea and its surrounding climate over time.
-This use of modeling and satellite imagery to track human-caused land cover change is characteristic of the scope of land change science.

-Risk and vulnerability
+Modeling risk and vulnerability

 Modeling risk and vulnerability is also one of land change science's practical applications.
 Accurate predictions of how human activity will influence land cover change over time, as well as the impact that such changes have on the sustainability of ecological and human systems, can inform the creation of policy designed to address these changes.

-Studying risk and vulnerability in the context of land change science entails the development of quantitative, qualitative, and geospatial models, methods, and support tools.
+Studying risk and vulnerability entails the development of quantitative, qualitative, and geospatial models, methods, and support tools.
 The purpose of these tools is to communicate the vulnerability of both human communities and natural ecosystems to hazard events or long-term land change.
 Modeling risk and vulnerability requires analyses of community sensitivity to hazards, an understanding of geographic distributions of people and infrastructure, and accurate calculation of the probability of specific disturbances occurring.

 Land change modeling

-A key method for studying risk and vulnerability in the context of land change science is land change modeling (LCM), which can be used to simulate changes and land use and land cover.
+A key method for studying risk and vulnerability is land change modeling (LCM), which can be used to simulate changes and land use and land cover.
 LCMs can be used to predict how land use and land cover may change under alternate circumstances, which is useful for risk assessment, in that it allows for the prediction of potential impacts and can be used to inform policy decisions, albeit with some uncertainty.